muchdogesec/feeds2stix/processors/threatview/threatview_url/README.md

 python processors/threatview/threatview_url/threatview_url.py
 ```

+### Output

-No command-line options are available.
-The script downloads the live feed and creates a single STIX bundle.
+The script creates a single STIX bundle file:

-TODO Fadl
+* `bundles/threatview_url/bundles/threatview_url_<date>.json`

+Each bundle contains:
+* URL objects for each URL in the feed
+* Indicator objects with patterns matching the URLs
+* Relationships linking Indicators to URL objects
+* Identity and Marking Definition objects